About Me as Collaborator

 Similar to the previous caption, everyone is different and therefore a variety of modalities is needed to share their thinking.
 Writing on sticky notes and placing them anonymously allows comfort for some who are risk adverse.
 Others may share a video, write, audio record thoughts.
 Everyone needs an access point.

-The following link is of a presentation I designed for the Hamilton-Wentworth District School Board to give teachers a quick and easy resource for building a collaborative culture in the classroom.
+The following link is of a presentation I designed to give teachers a quick and easy resource for building a collaborative culture in the classroom.

 What is Collaborative Inquiry?